coveo/source.coveo.com/_posts/2016-12-08-setup-webpack-for-multiple-dependent-project.md

 ## Custom symlink script

-To solve this, I created is a simple node script in the Search UI project to do the symlink myself.
+To solve this, I created a simple node script in the Search UI project to do the symlink myself.
 This way, I could add simple logic to fetch the code change and create a real file on my filesystem every time a bundle is created.

 The script, named `link.externally.js` looks like this: